redjohnzarra/photo-app/README.md

 then
 `npm start`

-Once the backend project is up and running, you may run this project by running
+Once the backend project is up and running, you may run this project by running:

 `npm i`
 then